magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37916-paypal-payment-advance-not-returning-to-confirmation-page.md

      * CSC: 123
 * Click **Pay Now.**

 <ins>Expected results</ins>:

-After the payment is processed (and no payment error is recorded), the user is redirected to the Order Confirmation page.
+After the payment is processed (and no payment error is recorded), you are redirected to the Order Confirmation page.

 <ins>Actual results</ins>:
-1. The customer is NOT redirected to the Order Confirmation page.
+* You are NOT redirected to the Order Confirmation page.
-1. No payment error (means the payment was successful).
+* No payment error (means the payment was successful).
-1. But the order has been created in Magento.
+* But the order has been created in Magento.

 ## Apply the patch